Our Story Since 1925

 Our foundation is a registered federal non-profit corporation in Canada, and is governed by a Board of Trustees comprising of members from academic, corporate, and public sector communities.

 Our journey began with a fundraising campaign in 1925 led by Sir William Mulock, Chancellor of the University of Toronto, which raised $500,000 from individual and corporate donors to establish an endowment.
 This was further supplemented by a significant bequest in 1948 from the estate of Kate E. Taylor of Toronto.

-The Banting Research Foundation was the first and virtually the only organization funding medical research in Canada until 1938 when the National Research Council included medical research in its funding programs and long before the Medical Research Council was established.
+We take pride in the fact that we were the first and virtually the only organization funding medical research in Canada until 1938 when the National Research Council included medical research in its funding programs.
+This pioneering spirit is at the heart of everything we do.

 Today, as we look towards the future, we remain committed to our mission of supporting the brightest Canadian minds in health and biomedical research.
 We continue to be inspired by our history and the legacy of Sir Frederick Banting, committed to changing lives and making a lasting impact on the world of health science.

 Welcome to the Banting Research Foundation, where the future of research and mentorship shines brighter than ever.